 Never pay taxes again!
 Below is information on why you don’t have to.
-Connect with me to get your purchase of the template letter to mail to the IRS when you receive any demand of taxes, along with a copy of a Certificate of Service that must be included with the letter, then both documents need to be notorized and sent certified.
+Connect with me to get the template letter to mail to the IRS when you receive any demand of taxes, along with a copy of a Certificate of Service that must be included with the letter, then both documents need to be notarized and sent certified with request of signature.
 In Sept of 2015 I received a letter stating I owed taxes from three years ago, I used this very letter to rebut theirs.
 They were threatening to levy all my bank accounts on Oct 1, 2015.
 I mailed this letter with a Certificate of Service, notarized, and sent certified, they did not levy my account and I never paid them any dollar amount.

 Anyone holding a government job would need be sworn (or affirmed) to support the Constitution.
 That Constitution enabled the Congress to enact laws necessary and proper to control the powers vested in these people.
 Those laws would establish their duties.
 Should such an official “fail” to perform his lawful duties, he’d evidence in that omission that his oath was false.
 To swear a false oath is an ACTION.
 Thus, the punishments for failures would exist under the concept of perjury, not treason.
 But that was only regarding persons under oath of office, who were in office only by their oaths.
 And that’s still the situation.
 It’s just that the government has very cleverly obscured that fact so that the average man will pay it a rent, a tax on income.
 As you probably know, the first use of income tax here came well in advance of the 16th amendment.
 That tax was NEARLY abolished by a late 19th century Supreme Court decision.
 The problem was that the tax wasn’t apportioned, and couldn’t be apportioned, that because of the fact that it rested on the income of each person earning it, rather than an up-front total, divided and meted out to the several States according to the census.
 But the income tax wasn’t absolutely abolished.
 The court listed a solitary exception.
 The incomes of federal officers, derived as a benefit of office, could be so taxed.
 You could call that a “kick back” or even a “return.”
 Essentially, the court said that what Congress gives, it can demand back.
 As that wouldn’t be income derived within a State, the rule of apportionment didn’t apply.
 Make sense?